StephiLegarra/backend-Legarra/README.md

 - faker
 - swagger

+## DevDependencies used for testing-->

+- chai
+- mocha
+- supertest

 ## To use this project you will need the environment variables, create the .env file and assign the following to it